 After covering all basics, let’s walk through the Carmel Market.

-Honey based sweets, like Baklava and Kanafeh, are popular as well.
+Honey-based sweets, like Baklava and Kanafeh, are popular as well.

-And of course olives and pickles:
+And, of course, olives and pickles:

 Restaurants and Food Stalls

-As you walk along HaCarmel Street, you will see different food stalls and restaurants.
+Walking along HaCarmel Street, you will see different food stalls and restaurants.
 For example, Bar Ochel at HaCarmel 38.

 At HaCarmel 11, there is a place that looks like a synagogue.
-But it is actually a Hummus place.
+But it is a Hummus place.

-There are also many stalls that offer small snacks.
+Many stalls offer small snacks.

 Nevertheless, I will mention my favorite place.
 It is Hamitbahon at Rabbi Akiva Street 18.